laurasandoval/lau-portfolio/_posts/transantiago-bot.md

 By leveraging modern Messenger Platform APIs, Transantiago Bot delivered a consistently better and more approachable experience than the official alternative.

-Modern APIs allowed it to have buttons, images, and even a persistent menu pinned at the bottom of the screen, with shortcuts to its main features for easy access.
+Modern APIs allowed it to have buttons, images, and even a persistent menu pinned at the bottom of the screen, with shortcuts to its main features, for easy access.

 It used natural language, complemented its replies with imagery when useful, and was packed with features to make it the perfect on-the-go transit assistant for Santiago's bus network—beyond just bus ETAs.